From Suwanee to Iowa City: Tyler Goodson’s path to becoming Iowa’s All-Big Ten running back

 The team couldn’t repeat in Tyler’s senior year.
 But Tyler ran for another 1,180 yards and 25 touchdowns to earn Georgia Player of the Year in 2018, an honor he didn’t even know existed until receiving it at an end-of-the-season banquet.

 It’s now approaching 8:30 a.m. in Stewart’s office.
-Stewart has to run to a coaching staff meeting, but not before telling Tyler he needs to talk in front of the team sometime.
+The head coach has to run to a coaching staff meeting, but not before telling Tyler he needs to talk in front of the team sometime.
+Stewart exits into the hallway, walking by framed jerseys that belong to North Gwinnett alums who have turned professional.
+He sees the jerseys of offensive tackle and 2014 first-round NFL draft pick Ja’Wuan James and veteran NFL tight end Jared Cook, among others.
+Stewart teasingly said minutes before that Tyler’s jersey wasn’t hanging in that hallway, to which Tyler responded “not yet.”
 The Goodsons and Mitchell stay behind in Stewart’s office.
-Athletic Director Matt Champitto is in the office now, too.
+Athletic Director Matt Champitto is in the room now, too.

 Champitto, a Buffalo Bills fan, chats with Tyler about the hype surrounding former Hawkeye A.J.
 Epenesa in training camp.
 Then, Mitchell points out that Tyler’s attributes on the field are similar to New Orleans Saints running back Alvin Kamara, who he used to train.